cyberbotics/webots/docs/discord/development-2021.md

 [https://github.com/cyberbotics/webots/blob/ab8b93ff30523825a8193327db756f44f12d390c/projects/samples/devices/controllers/camera\_recognition/camera\_recognition.c#L60-L75](https://github.com/cyberbotics/webots/blob/ab8b93ff30523825a8193327db756f44f12d390c/projects/samples/devices/controllers/camera_recognition/camera_recognition.c#L60-L75)

-##### Simon Steinmann [Moderator] 04/04/2021 01:21:49
+##### Luftwaffel [Moderator] 04/04/2021 01:21:49
 <@&568329906048598039> The webots docs directory is huge.
 I know that transparency is nice with the png files, but they are only included in white documents.
 These images could be compressed to jpg files, reducing the file size by about 10-20 times.
 %figure
 ![unknown.png](https://cdn.discordapp.com/attachments/565155651395780609/828076864353730600/unknown.png)
 %end

 ##### DDaniel [Cyberbotics] 04/04/2021 07:27:53
-`@Simon Steinmann` it's in the works, the offline documentation might be removed entirely by default (with the option of downloading it if needed) among other things. [https://github.com/cyberbotics/webots/pull/2787](https://github.com/cyberbotics/webots/pull/2787)
+<@239507682111913984> it's in the works, the offline documentation might be removed entirely by default (with the option of downloading it if needed) among other things. [https://github.com/cyberbotics/webots/pull/2787](https://github.com/cyberbotics/webots/pull/2787)

 ##### Spur 04/08/2021 01:56:50
 Does anyone know how the  'position' field of a Camera Recognition Object works? it says it has 3 values but I'm unsure what they represent